alexking119/ObsidianSharedTaskboard/Collect Obsidian.md

-We need 20 obsidian stat
+We need 20 obsidian stat hahahah !